The 4 Week Half Marathon Training Plan + Complete Guide

 The short answer is: it depends.

-If you have been training consistently for quite a few months, hitting some good mileage, and feeling healthy and strong, a 4 week half marathon training plan can be just enough to help you tune up to be in race-ready shape for a half marathon one month away.
+If you have been training consistently for quite a few months, hitting some good mileage, and feeling healthy and strong, a 4 week half marathon training plan can be just enough to help you tune up to be in race-ready shape.

 In this guide, we will provide a 4 week half marathon training plan for advanced runners as well as tips for training for a half marathon in a month.